 You’ll need to warm up the tip of a knife.
 If you have a gas stove, just hold the tip in the flames for 5-10 seconds.
 If not, use a mug of hot water, then quickly wipe the knife clean before inserting it into the bunny.

 The hot knife will immediately start to melt the chocolate once you touch it to the Easter bunny, but work quickly.

 Give it a few gentle twirls to “drill” a hole into the chocolate until it’s wide enough for a straw.
 Speaking of straws, I used these metallic paper straws.
 You may wish to cut 2-3″ off the straw with a pair of scissors, but this step isn’t necessary.

 Now, I will 100% support filling a chocolate Easter bunny with milk or chocolate milk.
 You don’t have to be a kid to enjoy that!

-(I hope this goes without saying, but do stay away from anything warm like coffee or hot chocolate or you’ll melt your bunny from the inside out!)
+(I hope this goes without saying, but do stay away from anything warm like coffee. hot chocolate or even an espresso martini — or you’ll melt your bunny from the inside out!)

 White chocolate martini recipe

 If you’re craving a cocktail, you’ll love the white chocolate martini that’s at the end of this post.